 Most established long distance hiking trails are blazed in some way.
 Seriously, make it your daily practice to just be aware of the blazes as they pass by.

-This is the most important thing you'll do on a hike and all the little critters would really appreciate it if you would just stay on your own trails!
+It is important that do this all day.
+All the little critters really appreciate you just staying on your own trails!

-On the Pinhoti Trail, the light blue blazes are (supposed to be) 0.1 miles apart, as described in the "Appalachian Trail Construction and Maintenance Guidelines".
+On the Pinhoti Trail, the light blue blazes should be 0.1 miles apart, as described in the "Appalachian Trail Construction and Maintenance Guidelines".

-If you want to know what type a certain bear is, sneak up behind it and kick it.
+If you want to know what type a certain bear is, sneak up and kick it in the butt.
 Then, run like crazy and climb up a tree.
 If the bear climbs the tree and eats you, it is a black bear.
 If the bear just pushes the tree over and eats you, it is a grizzly bear : )